sitiporn/Reading-paper/possible_main/visualize_bert.md

     * from Fig 5. even BERT are not explicitly trained on tasks like depency parsing but self-supervised can make them  learn this kinds of task well according to the head that do specific function for language  lead to easy to illustrate how sensitivity  of attention weight toward output of the modl

+    * normally, they encouraged different attetion heads to have different functions but result show that they are closely and redundance so they used attetion dropout in training caused some weight lead to zero

+ finding
+---

+ model get indirecly supervision from large data set can sensitive produce languge hierachy

  Result
 ---

  * on table 3. attetion glove provide syntatic parsing much more information than vector representations